Skip to main content

 You can select only one parameter at a time.

-After selecting a filter, Click To Select, and wait for the necessary data to be fetched in a drop-down.
+After selecting a filter, Click To Select, and wait for the drop-down to fetch the necessary data.
 Choose all the IDs from which you require data.

 Leaving this field empty has the same effect as choosing All.